corretto/amazon-corretto-crypto-provider/README.md

 }
 ```

+If you already have a `dependencies` block in your `build.gradle`, you can add the ACCP line to your existing block.

+The above sample configuration assumes you're using the `linux-x86_64` platform.
+If you're using another platform, please refer to the "Installation" parent section above and substitute appropriately.

 For Gradle builds, the [os-detector plugin](https://github.com/google/osdetector-gradle-plugin)
-could be used so that one does not have to explicitly specify the platform.
+can be used to avoid explicitly specifying the platform.
 [Here](https://github.com/corretto/amazon-corretto-crypto-provider/blob/f1d54b34cf4765789314941dbeefdafd35a4da58/examples/gradle-kt-dsl/lib/build.gradle.kts#L30)
 is an example.

+For more version information, please see [VERSIONING.rst](https://github.com/corretto/amazon-corretto-crypto-provider/blob/main/VERSIONING.rst).

 ### Bundle ACCP with JDK
 We provide two scripts that allow one to add ACCP to their JDKs: one for JDK8 and one for JDKs 11+.